PaulSudarshan/digital-garden/docs/coursera/coursera-dl/4-Convolutional-Neural-Networks/Readme.md

 - It turns out that the 1 x 1 Conv won't hurt the performance.
 - **Inception module**, dimensions reduction version:
   - ![](Images/14.png)

+- In order to concatenate all of these outputs at the end we are going to use the `same` type of padding for MAXPOOL layer.
+So that the output height and width is still `28x28`.
+- If you do max-pooling, even with `same padding`, `3x3` filter, and `stride=1`.
+The output here will be `(28x28x192)`.
+  - The problem being that it has a lot of channels (192!!)
+  - So we add one more (1Conv) layer of `32` filters with dimensions `1x1x192` to get the final shape to be `28x28x32`.
+This helps us to maintain the channel dimension in the pooling layer output.
+**INCEPTION MODULE**
+-  Finally you take all of these blocks and you do channel concatenation.
+Just concatenate across this `64+128+32+32 = 256`, to give a `28x28x256` dimension output.
+- This is one **inception module**, and the inception network puts a lot of these modules together to work.
 - Example of inception model in Keras:
   - ![](Images/inception_block1a.png)